Komi Can't Communicate: Critical response

-Manga

 In a review of the first volume from Anime News Network, Rebecca Silverman described the series as a "a nice little story with humor and a distinct lack of cruelty that doesn't break any new barriers but is definitely fun to read."
 Faye Hopper questioned whether the humor stemmed from Komi's "absurd behavior" or a relatable portrayal of social anxiety.
-Hopper criticized Najimi's character as a "transphobic punchline", calling jokes about their gender fluidity "extremely tasteless" and detrimental to the series' message.
-However, Hopper acknowledged the series' success despite its flaws, praising its compassionate portrayal of dysfunctional characters and avoiding casting Komi as a "social outlier".
-Gabe Peralta of The Fandom Post noted that much of the series' humor arises from others misinterpreting Komi's silence.
+Hopper criticized Najimi's character as a "transphobic punchline", calling jokes about their gender fluidity "extremely tasteless" and detrimental to the series's message.
+However, Hopper acknowledged its success despite its flaws, praising its compassionate portrayal of dysfunctional characters and avoiding casting Komi as a "social outlier".
+Gabe Peralta of The Fandom Post noted that much of the series's humor arises from others misinterpreting Komi's silence.
 He described it as "wholesomely silly" with "a bit of fanservice worked in" that fits within the manga's tone, despite some characters' awkwardness.
 Peralta concluded that the series is "basic in premise, but slightly more nuanced in execution".

 Reviewing the first volume, Leroy Douresseaux of Comic Book Bin described the series as a shōnen and shōjo mix that "offer[s] readers young male and female characters forced together for a common goal, with some romantic elements", noting, however, that it is not its central focus, also calling Oda as "quite adept at creating small situations out of this narrative's central conceit."
 In her review of the first volume, Sheena McNeil of Sequential Tart praised the story, characters, and humour, calling it "a hidden gem, definitely worth checking out".
 McNeil, however, criticized some of Komi and Tadano's interactions with other classmates.
 Morgana Santilli of The Beat made a positive review of the series, praising its premise, comedy, characters, and the relationship between Komi and Tadano, calling it "cute and fun, something that injects a little positivity into a world that frequently seems to shun collaborative efforts to help others".

 Anime

+Critical response

 IGN included the series on their "Best New Anime to Watch (Fall Season 2021)" list.
 Isaiah Colbert of Kotaku included the series on the "11 Best Anime of 2021" list, praising it for its comedy and for addressing the issue of social anxiety.

+Accolades

 The series won Best Comedy at the 6th Crunchyroll Anime Awards.
-It was also nominated for Best Girl for Shoko Komi and Best Romance, but lost to Nobara Kugisaki from Jujutsu Kaisen and Horimiya, respectively.
+It was also nominated for Best Romance while Shoko Komi was nominated for Best Girl, but lost to Horimiya and Nobara Kugisaki from Jujutsu Kaisen, respectively.
+The second season was nominated at the seventh edition in three categories: "Must Protect at All Costs" Character (Shoko Komi), Best Romance, and Best Ending Sequence ("Koshaberi Biyori" by FantasticYouth).